Nagendra1997/libmesibo/tutorial.md

 Real-Time C/C++ shared Library by referring to the installation instructions [here](https://mesibo.com/documentation/install/linux/) -

--Also, please go through [Get Started](https://mesibo.com/documentation/get-started/) guide to gain a basic understanding of Mesibo
+- Also, please go through [Get Started](https://mesibo.com/documentation/get-started/) guide to gain a basic understanding of Mesibo

 - Refer to [Write your First mesibo Enabled